armfxl/discord-bot/README.md

 ###### What will we go over in this guide?
 - Installing NPM.
 - Creating a Discord Bot account.
-- Setting up required files and folders.
+- Setting up required files.
-- Creating basic commands.

 ### Step 1 | Creating the bot.

 In order to work with the Discord.js library and Discord API, we must first create a Discord Bot account.

 1. Make sure you are logged in to [Discord](https://discord.com).

 2. Head over to the [Application Page](https://discord.com/developers/applications).

 3. Click the `New Application` button.